hashintel/hash/infra/terraform/README.md

 ..
 ```

 Note that it may be required to disable refreshing state for subsequent applies (because of the Postgres SSH tunnel.
-Data sources are defrred to the apply phase usually).
+Data sources are deferred to the apply phase usually).

 ```console
 $ terraform apply --var-file prod-usea1.tfvars --var-file prod.secrets.tfvars -refresh=false